-''' Define the destination and format of our logging log4j.appender.A1=org.apache.log4j.FileAppender log4j.appender.A1.File=datanucleus.log log4j.appender.A1.layout=org.apache.log4j.PatternLayout log4j.appender.A1.layout.ConversionPattern=%d{HH:mm:ss,SSS} (%t) %-5p [%c] - %m%n
+''' Define the destination and format of our logging log4j.appender.A1=org.apache.log4j.FileAppender log4j.appender.A1.File=datanucleus.log log4j.appender.A1.layout=org.apache.log4j.PatternLayout log4j.appender.A1.layout.ConversionPattern=%d{HH:mm:ss,SSS} (%t) %-5p [%c] - %m%n DataNucleus Categories log4j.category.DataNucleus.JDO=INFO, A1 log4j.category.DataNucleus.Cache=INFO, A1 log4j.category.DataNucleus.MetaData=INFO, A1 log4j.category.DataNucleus.General=INFO, A1 log4j.category.DataNucleus.Transaction=INFO, A1 log4j.category.DataNucleus.ValueGeneration=DEBUG, A1 log4j.category.DataNucleus.ValueGeneration=DEBUG, A1 log4j.category.DataNucleus.SchemaTool=INFO, A1 '''

-DataNucleus Categories

-log4j.category.DataNucleus.JDO=INFO, A1

-log4j.category.DataNucleus.Cache=INFO, A1

-log4j.category.DataNucleus.MetaData=INFO, A1

-log4j.category.DataNucleus.General=INFO, A1

-log4j.category.DataNucleus.Transaction=INFO, A1

-log4j.category.DataNucleus.Datastore=DEBUG, A1

-log4j.category.DataNucleus.ValueGeneration=DEBUG, A1

-log4j.category.DataNucleus.Enhancer=INFO, A1

-log4j.category.DataNucleus.SchemaTool=INFO, A1

-'''

 In this example, I am directing my log to a file (datanucleus.log).
 I have defined a particular "pattern" for the messages that appear in the log (to contain the date, level, category, and the message itself).
 In addition I have assigned a level "threshold" for each of the DataNucleus categories.
-So in this case I want to see all messages down to DEBUG level for the DataNucleus RDBMS persister.
+So in this case I want to see all messages down to DEBUG level for the DataNucleus log4j.category.DataNucleus=OFF java.util.logging allows logging messages at various severity levels.

-Turning OFF the logging, or at least down to ERROR level provides a significant improvement in performance.
-With Log4J you do this via log4j.category.DataNucleus=OFF java.util.logging allows logging messages at various severity levels.
 The levels used by java.util.logging, and by DataNucleus's internally are fine, info, warn, severe.
 Each message is logged at a particular level to a category (as described above).